- Achillies Tendinopathy

 Knee Ligament injuries

 Ligaments are tough bands of tissue that connect the bones in your body.
-There are several ligaments around the knee but two of the most important ones are the anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL).
-Other ligaments include the medial collateral ligament (MCL) and the lateral collateral ligament (LCL).
+There are four main ligaments around the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL) and the lateral collateral ligament (LCL).
 Too much stress on these ligaments can cause them to stretch too far or even snap completely.
+The ligament injured usually depends on the mechanism of the injury.

 - Sudden twisting on the knee